Creating a Veteran LinkedIn

 - Don’t be afraid to expand on your job title in the headline

 Once you establish your profile on LinkedIn, the tool will become easier for you to use.
 Your veteran LinkedIn profile helps to shed light on your professional brand as you make your transition from the military to civilian world.
-Use this professional networking site to help guide you on your job search, because LinkedIn is your connection to people throughout the world and your next career opportunity.
+Finally, in addition to being a professional networking site, you can use LinkedIn to get a job.
+LinkedIn is your connection to people throughout the world and your next career opportunity.

 Dr. Phillip Gold is President/CEO of Empire Resume and has vast experience writing resumes for service-members transitioning from the military into civilian roles.
 He served as a Captain in the U.S. Air Force responsible for leading nuclear missile security.
 Phillip is a Certified Professional Resume Writer and holds a BA in Communications from The Ohio State University, an MS in Instructional Technology, an MBA in Finance, and a PhD in Finance.